Focus (Cynic album): Background and release

+On August 1, 2022, it was announced that Masvidal and Warren Riker had completed a remix and remaster of Focus, which was released the following year on June 9, 2023, to celebrate the album's 30th anniversary.

+Composition

+Instrumentation

+Focus takes an experimental approach to death metal, combining the genre with other influences, namely jazz.

 The guitar parts of Masvidal and Jason Gobel intertwine, which Masvidal compared to guitar duos such as Television's Tom Verlaine and Richard Lloyd, or Robert Fripp and Adrian Belew from King Crimson.

 Masvidal and Gobel use very similar gear throughout the record.
 Both play a Steinberger brand electric guitar equipped with a Roland MIDI pickup and guitar synthesizer, and both used ADA amplification.
 Most of the synthesized sounds on the album are generated with these guitar synthesizers, not keyboards.
 The Steinberger guitars also feature a tremolo system which bends each string an equal amount, allowing the bending of full chord shapes in tune.
 A demonstration of this is heard in the very first guitar chord of "I'm But a Wave to...".

 Sean Malone plays a Kubicki fretless bass nearly throughout the album.
 The fretless bass has a soft attack and a round, warm sound rather atypical to heavy metal, which usually prefers the punchier attack of fretted bass.
 On some parts on Focus Malone plays a 12-string Chapman Stick instead.

 Sean Reinert's drum style meshes together elements from both heavy metal and jazz.
 He uses accents, fills and varied dynamics to keep the songs rhythmically vivid.
 He occasionally plays a 16th-note double bass drum beat to emphasize certain parts of songs, but does not play blast beat on the album.
 In addition to an acoustic drum kit, he also uses electronic drums on some songs.